SpiritIT/timezonecomplete/README.md

 * For TypeScript users: uses 'typings' field in package.json, so you can/must drop your reference to timezonecomplete.d.ts and ensure that you use 'node' module resolution for tsc.
 * Added karma tests to ensure timezonecomplete works well across different browsers

+## Upgrading from version 1

+Javascript users don't need to do anything.
+Typescript users should:
+* Remove your triple-slash references to the timezonecomplete typings file
+* Ensure tsc is called with 'node' module resolution (which is the default)

 ## Synopsis

 TimezoneComplete is a library of date/time utilities, all of which are aware of time zones and daylight saving time.
 It provides for calculating with Durations (amount of UTC milliseconds) and with Periods (regular intervals in some timezone's time, which might be irregular in UTC).
 It has aware DateTimes (with timezone) and unaware DateTimes (without timezone) and you are prevented from mixing the two in calculations.